A meeting with three elephants

 🐘 Data scientists and engineers are expensive

 People related to data science are in demand and employers are fishing in the same pond as some of the largest tech companies.
-To give you a flavor, a few median base salaries for 2020 according to a study by Dataconomy:
+To add a number to it, the online platform DataJobs found a salary range of USD 85-170k for data scientists.

 Needless to say that it does not end with the base salary and to cut a long story short: Employing someone who can automate a process with machine learning is expensive and in most cases, the savings do not justify such investments – and certainly not for "seeing what can be done with AI".
 As a consequence, workflows remain manual, come whatever may.